ibm-cloud-docs/FileStorage/disaster-recovery.md

 -h, --help           Show this message and exit.
 ```

-## Fail over to the replica volume with the API
+## Failing over to the replica volume with the API
 {: #DRFailoverAPI}
 {: api}